senzing-garage/knowledge-base/HOWTO/grpc-quickstart.md

 **In progress...**

+1. FIXME: Creating a JSON-lines file of data.

-1. FIXME: Setting up data...
+1. FIXME: Extracting data source names.

 1. Run a Senzing gRPC service using Docker.
    A fresh database Bringing up a new service, br